buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 ![The Relation of the Public Key Infrastructure and the System](diagrams/component/pki-architecture.puml){#fig:pki_architecture}

 {@fig:pki_architecture} depicts the relation of the translators and the PKI.
-When a translator starts, it acquires trusted key material from the PKI (for example with a certificate signing request).
+When a translator starts, it acquires trusted key material from the PKI (for example, with a certificate signing request).
 This key material provides the possibility to sign the identity that is transmitted to the receiving party.
 The receiving translator can validate the signature of the identity and the sending party.
 The proxies are responsible for the communication between the instances.

 ![Provide Key Material to the Translator](diagrams/sequences/pki-process.puml){#fig:pki_process}